List of Indio characters: Malaya / Simeon / Indio

 Portrayed by Bong Revilla, he is the show's main protagonist and also, the demigod son of Ynaguiguinid, a goddess of war, and Hangaway, a native warrior.
 As a demigod, he possesses godly powers and immense superhuman strength that truly makes him the destined savior of both his fellow Filipinos and diwatas from the Spanish colonists.
 The character is also portrayed by Vincent Magbanua and Alden Richards in the first part of the show.
-GMA Network's vice president for Entertainment TV, Lilybeth Rasonable said that "Indio was really made for him [Revilla]."
+GMA Network's vice president for Entertainment TV, Lilybeth G. Rasonable said that "Indio was really made for him [Revilla]."
 Revilla finds his very first television series "exciting but very challenging" and went through rigorous acting trainings under director Laurice Guillen and Pen Medina for his preparation for the role.
 He also did some readings and research regarding Philippine history because "even though it is a fictional show, it has some historical undertones that should at least have some sense of accuracy."

 Esperanza Sanreal

-Portrayed by Jennylyn Mercado, she is an insulares and the estranged illegitimate daughter of Juancho Sanreal with Maria, a native Filipina he raped.
+Portrayed by Jennylyn Mercado, she is a Mestiza and the estranged illegitimate daughter of Juancho Sanreal with Maria, a native Filipina he raped.
 She eventually falls in love with Simeon/Malaya, her father's slave and later, formidable nemesis.